BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ![](../assets/try-nexus-sandbox-dashboard-form.png)
 @@@

-And there are the result:
+And there are the results:

 @@@ div { .half .center }
 ![](../assets/try-nexus-sandbox-studio-results.png)